jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 ### 6.4.4 Segment Address Alignment

 We need to map a piece of physical memory and process virtual address space to establish a mapping relationship.
-The length of this memory space must be an integer multiple of 4 096, and the starting address of this space in the physical memory and process virtual address space must be It is an integer multiple of 4096.
+The length of this memory space, the starting address of this space in the physical memory and process virtual address space must be an integer multiple of 4096.

 In one case, the length of each segment is not an integral multiple of the page size.
 One of the simplest mapping methods is to map each segment separately, and the part with a length of less than one page occupies one page.